arangodb/docs/3.10/foxx-reference-modules-auth.md

     Can be used to scale the number of iterations for PBKDF2 hashes, lower means faster, higher means slower.

-    Note that when using PBKDF2 the number of iterations will be automatically scaled based on the number of milliseconds elapsed since 1 January 2000, the work factor can be used to adjust the result further as needed.
+    Note that when using PBKDF2, the number of iterations is automatically scaled based on the number of milliseconds elapsed since 1 January 2000, the work factor can be used to adjust the result further as needed.